fcarvalhopacheco/whots18-data-report/docs/source/6_section.md

 increasing by the end of the cruise.
 There was no measurable precipitation during the deployment or recovery times.
 Conditions during the WHOTS-18 deployment were favorable, with light ENE winds during the deployment.
-There were clear skies and no precipitation in the region , and small short- period wind waves.
+There were clear skies and no precipitation in the region, and small short-period wind waves.

 Currents were nearly 1 kt to the west in the upper 200 m.
 This westward flow